-Karin Tanabe is the author of the new novel A Hundred Suns.
-Her other books include The Diplomat's Daughter and The Gilded Years, and her work has appeared in a variety of publications, including Politico and The Washington Post.
+Karin Tanabe is the author of the new novel A Woman of Intelligence.
+Her other novels include A Hundred Suns, and her work has appeared in a variety of publications, including The Washington Post and Politico.
 She lives in Washington, D.C.

-Q: The novel takes place in Indochina in 1933.
-How did you research the book, and did you learn anything especially surprising?
+Q: How did you research the book, and did you learn anything that particularly fascinated you?

 Q: What are you working on now?

 A: I’m working on a book set in 1977 in Los Angeles and I’m absolutely loving the era.
 Look out for it in 2022!

 Q: Anything else we should know?